Rockpile18/devconnector/README.md

 - First Build will allow the creation of a user, adding profile data to that user then ultimately create a Will Document with that data.

-To install and run the webapp locally after cloning:
+To install and run the webapp locally after cloning: (using node.js)
 - npm install
 - npm run dev